Christianity in Ireland: Evangelical movements

 Evangelical movements have recently spread both within the established churches and outside them.
 Similarly, Celtic Christianity has become increasingly popular within and outside established churches.

 Eastern Orthodoxy

 Self-governing bodies from various traditions of Eastern Orthodoxy (mainly Greek, Russian, Romanian) have organized in Ireland since the early 20th century.

 Oriental Orthodoxy

 Various self-governing bodies from the traditions of Oriental Orthodoxy (mainly Indian, Syriac, Coptic) have also organized in Ireland during 20th century.

+Religious Society of Friends (Quakers)

+Quakers first organised themselves in Ireland in 1654 and have 28 congregations with 2000 members.
+Quakers are organised on an all island basis.

 Non-Trinitarian

 Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints has 13 congregations and claims more than 2,900 members in the Republic of Ireland.
 In addition, the church has 11 congregations in Northern Ireland.